 Choosing the Right Refractometer

-Refractometers are a common tool among ITMs.
 A lab benchtop refractometer has excellent resolution, but a handheld device is easy to transport and use in the field.
-The guide offers advice on selecting the best refractometer for your usage needs.
+This guide offers advice on selecting the best refractometer for your freezemaster antifreeze usage.

 Essential to maintaining any listed antifreeze product on your property is careful attention to the manufacturer’s installation guide.
 The guide will contain information on the correct refractive index value for the product when tested at a given temperature, as thermal changes affect the refractive index your refractometer will read.
 Proper testing can help ensure life safety and can help avoid unnecessary system drain, flush and refills.